5.3 Provide mentoring for women to cultivate their talent and mentoring for men

 Mentoring relationships are sustainable as can be seen in numbers and frequency of contacts between mentors and mentees

-Women with diverse social identities ask actively for mentoring opportunities
+Women ask actively for mentoring opportunities

 Training for mentors is expanded to include gender-equality and non-discriminatory practices